195 - MINISTERIAL APPROVALS16

 A.

 General.
-Any Local Ministerial Approval sought by an Applicant shall be made pursuant to this Chapter.
+Any application for a Local Ministerial Approval sought by an Applicant shall be made pursuant to this Chapter.

 B.